 So what’s the fuss all about, and should you try it too?
 Due to the lack of super-strict rules attached to this lifestyle, its popularity may lie in its ability to encourage healthier eating by allowing people to pick the foods they like and reap healthy rewards.

 What’s the Deal?

 While the term “clean eating” is relatively new, the concept originates from the 1960’s and its (hippy-dippy) health-focused condemnation of diets containing high amounts of processed foods.
-(Keep in mind not all processed foods are equal: They span a spectrum ranging from minimally processed items like the bag of spinach you get at the grocery, to heavily processed foods like the frozen fish chicken nugget in the back of the freezer.)
+(Keep in mind not all processed foods are equal: They span a spectrum ranging from minimally processed items like the bag of spinach you get at the grocery store, to heavily processed foods like the frozen fish or chicken nuggets in the back of the freezer.)
 The closer your foods are to the minimally-processed side, the closer you are to eating clean.